 Below you will find the answers to some questions that prospective students commonly have about life in Cleveland.
-Also, check out the Case Wiki for additional opinions and information about CWRU and Cleveland.

 Q. Why would I move to Cleveland?